Welcome to Highland School

 Head of School

 P.S.
-Please consider joining us on Sunday, March 5, 2017 at 1:00pm for our Winter Open House for Pre-K to Grade 12.
+Please consider joining us at one of our upcoming Open House events.
+Our Summer Open House for students from Pre-K2 to Grade 12 is Wednesday, July 8, 2020, from 10:00 am to 12:00 pm.
 These events are a great opportunity to meet our faculty and staff, tour our facilities, and learn more about what sets Highland – and our students – apart.
 I look forward to seeing you then!